-Botswana safaris may be all the rage in 2016.
-Lonely Planet just released its list of top destinations for 2016 and Botswana tops the list.
+Botswana safaris continue to excite year after year, topping lists of places to visit by publications and websites like Lonely Planet.
 It’s not hard for us to see why.
 Botswana has long been one of our favorite destinations.
 Here’ are Ker & Downey’s top 5 reasons why you should go.

 Wide Open Spaces

-Botswana is one of the last untouched areas in Africa with over 17 percent of its land set aside for national parks.
+Botswana is one of the last untouched areas in Africa.
+Over 17 percent of its land set aside for national parks.
 Its concessions aren’t bound up by fences, so the wildlife roams free.
 What makes Botswana unique is its concept of “low-volume” tourism.
-Most concessions restrict the number of guests to 20 or less so your safari is private, and those special bush moments aren’t shared with hundreds of vehicles like you might find elsewhere in Africa.
+Most concessions restrict the number of guests to 20 or less so your safari is private, and those special bush moments aren’t shared with hundreds of vehicles as you might find elsewhere in Africa.
 It’s an authentic safari experience exploring untouched areas of Africa.

 More than the Big 5

 Botswana is home to huge concentrations of wildlife.
-Among the Big 5, it’s a birding paradise, home to a pack of habituated meerkats, pods of hippos in the delta, and numerous plains game.
-There’s just about as many ways to experience the wildlife too.
+In addition to the Big 5, it’s a birding paradise, home to a pack of habituated meerkats, pods of hippos in the delta, and numerous plains game.
+There are just about as many ways to experience the wildlife too.
 The land of desert and delta is more than just Big 5 game drives.
 It’s a slow safari on foot, galloping on horseback, in a mokoro ride along the delta, and quad biking in the seemingly endless desert.
 It’s bird watching by the lagoons, family-friendly adventures in the bush, and off-road adventures in corners of the earth where wildlife roams free, and where civilization has yet to set foot.

 Great for Families